lucasxtan/Mealbot/planning/demo.md

   > And I'm Warren with a background in health care.

 - App Intro (Warren)
 We're team MealBot and we've created an app for efficient meal planning.
-Has anyone else ever struggled to choose what to eat or cook at home?
+Has anyone else ever struggled to decide what to eat or cook at home?
 I'm sure you all have and so the idea of Mealbot was born.
-The inspiration behind this idea was mainly due to covid and how staying home & deciding what to eat each day was a time consuming task.
-It saves time searching for recipes, creates a menu that doesn't repeat, and also cuts down on grocery waste.
+The inspiration behind this idea was mainly due to covid and how staying at home deciding what to eat each day was a time consuming task.
+Using this app saves time searching for recipes, creates a menu that doesn't repeat, and also cuts down on grocery waste.
 For the tech stack, we used React, Express, PostgreSQL, and Node.

 - Navbar (Warren)
 Starting with the navbar, we gave users the ability to use dark mode and also the option to access their user profile in the drop down menu.